-Façade Materials: Buildings shall be constructed with a minimum of 50% masonary materials such as brick or stone veneer.
-(Excluding synthetic stone, but permitting cast stone and composite limestone.)
+Façade Materials: Buildings shall be constructed with a minimum of 50% quality materials such as brick, stucco or fiber cement panel system.
+Fiber cement panel systems shall only account for 50% of the proposed facade materials.

 Alternative Materials: The remaining 50% of façade materials may include cast materials, glass, metal and cement composite siding, smooth finished concrete or equivalents as approved by the town.
 Fiber cement lap siding is not permitted in the DC portion of the development.
 A maximum of 20% of each floor facade can be EIFS used as accent panels.
-No EIFS may be used on Ground Level facades fronting New Church Street, Clay Street or the Commons.
+No EIFS may be used on first floor on both the South Main Street and Common portions of the buildings.